F-Zero Climax

 is a racing video game developed by Suzak Inc. and published by Nintendo for the Game Boy Advance (GBA) handheld console.
-The game was released exclusively in Japan on October 21, 2004.
-The F-Zero franchise went on hiatus after its release.
+The game was released in Japan on October 21, 2004, and marked the final F-Zero installment for 19 years until the 2023 release of F-Zero 99.

 Players race in vehicles on numerous courses while navigating past obstacles.
-While the game is a 2D racer, its Mode 7 graphical effect allows the track to be scaled and rotated around the vehicle to simulate a 3D environment.
+While the game is a 2D racer, its Mode 7-styled graphical effect allows the track to be scaled and rotated around the vehicle to simulate a 3D environment.
 Climax let players store rewarded speed boosts to use with energy-draining speed boosts.
 Energy is a reflection of the craft's health, and can be restored by driving over specific areas on the track.

 Nintendo World Report and Siliconera lauded the game for its track editor and Survival mode.
 Nintendo World Report praised the game's extensive Survival and Zero Test challenges, but complained about the Grand Prix's short duration and unbalanced difficulty.
 While Nintendo World Report and Official Nintendo Magazine thought it was a graphical improvement over preceding 2D F-Zero games, both the former critic and Siliconera lamented over its reused graphics and musical assets.